dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

   7. Use more pipes.
   8. Send and receive using both NRFs to double the effective bandwidth.
      A great final project is seeing how many NRFs you can drive at once.
+  9. Cool final project: hook up 10+ NRFs (maybe using a custom pcb) and see how many you can drive at once.

+     Related: have multiple  NRFs (e.g., two :) and provide a virtual interface that makes it easy to send multiple packets at once.

 #### Use interrupts